awslabs/aws-data-api-python-sdk/CallingMethods.md

 #### Parameters

 * `data_type`: The API Data Type or Namespace
-* `id`: The primary key of the Resource to be created or updated
+* `item_id`: The primary key of the Resource to be created or updated
 * `resource`: The structure of the Resource to be updated
 * `item_version`: When Optimistic Concurrency Versioning (`strict_occv`) is enabled, the version of the item to be updated.
 For new items, this value should be null.
 If an existing Resource with the same ID is found on creation, the operation will fail